 As fall fades into winter, the Garden is at rest except for the falling leaves from several varieties of tall trees, and migrating birds who find temporary sanctuary on their branches.

-Just as it might have been when the Mill was constructed, spring bursts out with the scent of the flowering orange, lemon, and lime trees in the area.
+Just as it might have been when the Mill was constructed, spring bursts out with the scent of the flowering orange, lemon, and lime trees.
 The quince displays solid color blooms and the calla lilies sway under the oaks.

 During the warm summer months, the shady paths and rose covered ramada benches provide a respite from the heat.
-The sound of splashing water from a historic fountain makes the picture complete and satisfying.
+The sound of splashing water from a historic fountain completes the tranquil scene.